sketchplugins/plugin-directory/README.md

 - [Corner Radius Shortcuts Plugin for Sketch](https://github.com/arjenvr/sketch-radius), by Arjen van Reeven: Sketch plugin to increase or decrease the corner radius on rectangle shapes using keyboard shortcuts.
 - [Frame Sequencer](https://github.com/dawidw/frame-sequencer), by Dawid Woźniak: Sketch plugin that helps you prepare frame sequences to combine with Generate Gif plugin to generate animated gifs inside Sketch.
 Perfect for Dribbble.
 - [FindSlice](https://github.com/atomkirk/find-slice-sketch-plugin), by Adam Kirk: List all exportable layers/slices and navigate to selection.
-- [Sketch Nib UI Template Plugin](https://github.com/romannurik/sketch-nibuitemplateplugin), by Roman Nurik: A template/example Sketch plugin with a UI built in Interface Builder and connected to CocoaScript through black magic